-The Act is designed to provide a broad framework for improving standards of workplace health and safety to reduce work-related injury and illness.
+The OHS Act is designed to provide a broad framework for improving standards of health and safety at work to reduce work-related injury and illness.
 It allows duty-holders to determine their approach to achieving compliance with the Act.

 The Act aims to: